kathysledge/smig/docs/getting-started/first-migration.md

 ## Step 2: Preview the migration

-Before applying changes, let's see what SQL will be generated:
+Before applying changes, let's see what SurrealQL (SQL) will be generated:

 ```bash
 bun smig diff